KuNaL8103/Weather-App/README.md

 # Screenshot
-Here we have project screenshot :
+Here is the project screenshot :

 ![screenshot](screenshot.jpg)